Asset Management Tutorial

 Also, look at Hedge Fund Strategies

-Fund of funds (FOF) can be a pain-free entrance to a saturating hedge fund industry not promising exorbitant returns before the 2008 Financial crisis.
+FOF can be a pain-free entrance to a saturating hedge fund industry not promising exorbitant returns before the 2008 Financial crisis.
 It is relatively less tedious for investors to enter with a limited amount of funds or those who are relatively inexperienced with the handling of hedge funds.
-It should not be taken for granted that despite taking all such precautions, Fund of Funds would be a perfect fit to the appetite of the investor.
+It should not be taken for granted that despite taking all such precautions, FOF would be a perfect fit for the appetite of the investor.
 An investor should carefully go through the fund’s offer documents and associated materials prior to making the investments so that the level of risk involved in the fund’s investment strategies is clearly understood.
 The risks undertaken should be in the same wavelength as the investors’ personal investment goals, risk tolerance, and time horizons.

 This has been a guide to what is Fund of Funds (FOF)?
-Here we discuss the structure of fund of funds along with its advantages and disadvantages along with the risks involved.
+Here we discuss the structure of FOF along with its advantages and disadvantages along with the risks involved.
 You may learn more about Portfolio Management from the following articles –